kvanbortel/swen-261-team-project/docs/DesignDoc.md

 > localStorage to store credentials so these persist across pages.
 This also allowed us to add an authentication guard to non-login pages, so indexing a route without authentication is cleaner.
 > - (2024/10/31) Decided to use an md5 library to hash passwords so they are not stored in plaintext by our backend.
 > - (2024/11/5) Changed admin loggin functionality.
 Password is now required, and set to "adm1n!".
+> - (2024/11/7) Leaderboard on home page only shows top three users, plus logged in user if not in top 3 users.
+If there is a u-fund god, they are displayed above the leaderboard.
+> - (2024/11/7) Decided to make a new component for viewing a profile that is not yours.
+There is a route that leads to this component, and localstorage which tracks which profile you attempt to visit